platformsh/platformsh-docs/docs/src/guides/quarkus/deploy.md

 ---

 Quarkus is, in its own words, a cloud-native, (Linux) container-first framework for writing Java applications.
-It has become popular lately because of its fast boot time and low RSS memory.
+It has become popular lately because of its fast boot time.
 In this series of articles about Quarkus, we'll discuss how to deploy a Quarkus application even faster to the cloud with Platform.sh.

-Quarkus became so popular because it is light and straightforward to use.
-Quarkus has integration with several databases such as [PostgreSQL](configuration/services/postgresql.md), [MariaDB](configuration/services/mysql.md), [MySQL](configuration/services/mysql.md), [MongoDB](configuration/services/mongodb.md), [Redis](configuration/services/redis.md), [Elasticsearch](configuration/services/elasticsearch.md), etc.
-To Dependency injection, it provides a Quarkus DI based on CDI.
-As Java Developer, you can let the frameworks handle the Object life cycle, besides taking advantage of the inversion of control (IoC) programming principle.

 {{< note >}}
 [Quarkus has a vast guide](https://quarkus.io/guides/), where you can take advantage and learn the complete resources from there.